|

 FREE copy of the 30 minute DVD "Progress in Future Energy" is available by sending an email with "Free DVD" in subject and mailing address in body.

-online for our COFE 3,
+When you register online for our COFE 3,

 Conference on Future Energy, October 9-10, 2009